caddyserver/website/src/docs/markdown/quick-starts/file-server.md

 <pre><code class="cmd bash">caddy file-server</code></pre>

+If you get a permission error, it probably means your OS does not allow you to bind to low ports -- so use a high port instead:

+<pre><code class="cmd bash">caddy file-server --listen :2015</code></pre>

-The default address is :2015, so load [localhost:2015](http://localhost:2015) in your browser to see your site!
+Then open [localhost](http://localhost) (or [localhost:2015](http://localhost:2015)) in your browser to see your site!

 If you don't have an index file but you want to display a file listing, use the `--browse` option:

 <pre><code class="cmd bash">caddy file-server --browse</code></pre>

-You can also listen on port 80 easily enough:

-<pre><code class="cmd bash">caddy file-server --listen :80</code></pre>

-Or set use another folder as the site root:
+You can use another folder as the site root:

 <pre><code class="cmd bash">caddy file-server --root ~/mysite</code></pre>